-Below is an overview of closing fees:
+Below is an overview home buyer's closing costs (fees):

 - Loan Origination Fee: This fee covers the Lender’s administrative costs in processing the loan.
 It is generally a one-time fee and is generally expressed as percentage of the loan amount.

 - Loan Discount: Often called “points”, a loan discount is a one-time charge used to adjust the yield on the loan to what market conditions demand.
 One point is equal to 1% of the loan amount.